 Download Food Systems Planning and Climate Justice Report

-• Phase 3 consists of a final workshop with local government, community groups, and community members to explore the food systems scenarios and assess the visualization, as a tool for supporting local food systems planning and progress toward food justice.
+- Phase 3 engages local government, community groups, and community members in a workshop to explore the food systems scenarios and assess the visualization as a tool for supporting local food systems planning and progress toward food justice.

 A systems map of the relationships among food systems components and issues was developed using interview and workshop data from Revelstoke food systems actors.
 The systems map captures the social justice and equity considerations surrounding food systems issues by identifying how the systems elements relate to the House that Modernity Built framework.
 The framework consists of four dimensions: separability, nation-state, Western knowledge, and late-stage capitalism.
 In the systems map, these dimensions are related to the food impacts to stimulate thinking about the underlying root causes of and inter-relationships among these issues and broader social and environmental challenges.